 Ceropegia Woodii that is grown in a spot with quite a bit o sun will also grow smaller leaves, though if the plant has plenty of space in the pot this should not be too dramatic.

 Lastly, new growth is always small, and it may take some time, especially for indoor plants, before these young leaves grow bigger.
-Remedy for this particular problem is patience 🙂
+Remedy for this particular problem is patience.

-In our experience, Ceropegia Woodii grown indoors or in deeper shade will always have thinner leaves compared to plants grown outside in plenty of light.
+In our experience, String of Hearts grown indoors or in deeper shade will always have thinner leaves compared to plants grown outside in plenty of light.

 New growth is also pretty much always thin, but as the leaves mature, they will grow thicker.